ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 As an admin, you might need to [temporarily disable a root key](/docs/hs-crypto?topic=hs-crypto-disable-keys) if you suspect a possible security exposure, compromise, or breach with your data.
 When you disable a root key, you suspend its encrypt and decrypt operations.
 After confirming that a security risk is no longer active, you can reestablish access to your data by enabling the disabled root key.

-If a key is disabled, and then re-enabled quickly, requests made to that bucket may be rejected for up to an hour before cached key information is refreshed.
-{:note}

 ### Deleting keys and cryptographic erasure
 {: hpcs-cryptoerasure}